 What is Capitol Forum?

-Sponsored by Humanities Nebraska in collaboration with Secretary of State Bob Evnen, Capitol Forum is a multi-state initiative of the Choices for the 21st Century Education Program at Brown University.
+Sponsored by Humanities Nebraska in collaboration with Secretary of State Bob Evnen, Capitol Forum is an initiative of the The Choices Program at Brown University.
 The Choices Curriculum serves as the primary resource for teachers and students involved in the Nebraska Capitol Forum.